xMez/YouTubeCSS/README.md

 Playlist controls are avalible when you hover over the upper most part of the browser window.
 (Sometimes when you try to open them over the video it can be a bit weird).

-Comments have been removed since I myself don't see any need of having them.
+Comments have been removed since I myself don't see any need of having them and google recently made them even worse.

 The stuff below the video are set at a fixed height and the footer has been removed.